mangal-interactions/mangal/mangal.md

 users to programmatically access, curate, and deposit data on ecological interactions.
-In this article, we show how these tools, in conjunctions with other frameworks for the programmatic manipulation of open ecological data, streamlines the analysis process, and improves replicability and reproducibility of ecological networks studies.
+In this article, we show how these tools, in conjunctions with other frameworks for the programmatic manipulation of open ecological data, streamlines the analysis process, and improves eplicability and reproducibility of ecological networks studies.